Nick-Mc/TVC/README.md

 * Servos- [SG90](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf)
   * I chose the SG90 as my servo because of their size and price.
 I knew I didn't need anything too powerful for my design.
 ## Designed and 3D Printed components
-At this point I have not printed anything so this list is subject to change.
+At this point I have not finished desiging or printed anything so this list is subject to change.
-* Motor Mount
-* Gimbal
+* Motor Mount/ Gimbal
 * Fuselage/Shroud